The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 4. Additional information may be required by the BOD in connection with the application for charter.

-6. Local Chapters shall be named by the geographic locale which the applying members are located.
-Unit Chapters shall be named by appropriate unit designation.
+6. Local Chapters shall be named by the geographic locale where the applying members are

-7. Establishment of more than one local chapter in a given locale will not be authorized unless two-thirds of the National BOD voting at the general or special meeting approves the application.
+7. Establishment of more than one local chapter in a given locale will not be authorized unless two-thirds of the BOD voting at the general or special meeting approve the application.

-8. Local and Unit Chapters shall comply with all established, local, state, federal laws, local customs, and regulations governing the establishment of such organizations.
+8. Local and Unit Chapters shall comply with all established, local, state, federal laws, local customs, and regulations governing the establishment of such organization.

 9. The charter of any Local or Unit Chapter may be suspended for cause or revoked for cause at any meeting of the National BOD by a two-thirds vote of the Directors.

-10. A Local or Unit Chapter may be dissolved, and its charter revoked if the membership falls below twelve members and remains so for a period of six months.
-Associate members may not be counted in the minimum of twelve members.
+10. A Local or Unit Chapter may be dissolved and its charter revoked if the membership falls below twelve members and remains so for a period of six months.
+Associate members may not

 2. Membership in Local and Unit Chapters is encouraged, but failure to establish or maintain such membership shall not jeopardize an individual's membership or rights in the National Association.